JESG-27/JESG-27/README.md

 ###

-- 🔭 I’m currently working on **Agrotech** a personal project that focuses on climate data analysis for crops. 🌾
+- 🔭 Working on **Agrotech** a personal project that focuses on climate data analysis for crops. 🌾

 - 📫 How to reach me **emmanuelsdev17@gmail.com**